openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 <b>For second and following transmitters see 'Extend transmitter life' below.</b>

-* For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
+* For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest nightly build xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
 Those transmitters have a new firmware and latest stable version of xDrip+ (2019/01/10) cannot deal with it.
 * Turn original Dexcom receiver off (if used).
 * Long press the red xDrip+ blood drop icon on the main screen to enable the "Source Wizard Button".
 * Use the Source Wizard Button which ensures default settings including OB1 & Native Mode